callnoah2/Text_Tools/doc/Plan.md

         *   ...to the next version of Python?
 *   [ ] Make one final commit and push your **completed** Software Development Plan to GitLab.
 *   [ ] Respond to the **Assignment Reflection Survey** on Canvas.

+I have one chunk of code in the grep function that is a bit sloppy and could have been written better.
+It is the algorithm to put the correct number of spaces for each column when the grep function is printing.
+I understand all parts of the program except for getting cut to print more than one column, I know I need to split it by using the split funciton and using a comma as the peramiter, but I don't know what to do next, because if I do a loop, then it will just print it at the bottom.

+If a bug was reported in the next few months, I could find it pretty quickly, All my functions are seperated well and have comments around them so I can look at it in the future and see what I was thinking.

+My plan/documentation is a bit sloppy and all over the place, in the next project I am going to take more time to format it and make it look good.
+I think that it is well written and reflects what the program does, but it is disorganized, looking over it again in 6 months, it would still make sense but it might be hard to follow.

+Adding a new feature in a year would be easy, I would need to plan what the feature is then I can add it to the tt.py and usage then create its own folder. and it would work just the same as the other functions

+My program should keep working after upgrades, though to be fair, I am not sure how upgrades would affect the program.
+But I think the funcitons I used will still be used in the future.